Connectors Overview

 Streaming connectors send data to Edge Delta pipelines, not directly to AI teammates.
 AI teammates access this data through the Edge Delta MCP connector, which queries the Edge Delta backend.
 As long as your streaming data reaches Edge Delta, teammates can analyze it—no direct AI connection is needed.

-I have both a pipeline and a streaming connector—is that redundant?
+I have both a pipeline and a streaming connector.
+Is that redundant?

 Event Connectors